 How to Prevent CAT V12 Pump Failure

-Fortunately, many pump failures are preventable with routine maintenance and smart operating practices.
+Fortunately, many pump failures are preventable with routine diesel engine maintenance and smart operating practices.

 - Use clean, high-quality fuel and store it in contamination-free tanks.